deepin-community/texlive-base/texmf-dist/doc/latex/curve2e/README.txt

 \usepackage[<pict2e options>]{curve2e}

-the package pict2e is automatically invoked with the specified options.
+package pict2e is loaded and curve2e options are automatically passed on to pict2e.

 The -almost fully compatible- phrase is necessary to explain that this version of curve2e uses some `functions' of the LaTeX3 language that were